What we do..

 When you buy into a yearling or an unraced two-year-old you are invited to submit a name suggestion for your horse.

 When the horse is officially named (registered) you will be registered as an owner in that horse.
 Your name (or that of your syndicate) will appear in the race book when your horse races and you will be sent from RVL (Victoria) an Owners Gold Card.
 This card has a range of benefits and facilitates easy entry to the racecourse when your horse is racing.

-By the time your horse turns two years old it will already have been 'broken-in' and been to the stable as part of it's education process.
+By the time your horse turns two years old it will already have been ‘broken-in’ and been to the stable as part of it’s education process.
 When your horse is ready to come into full work you can expect to receive regular updates from the stable which are forwarded by Slade Bloodstock as they are received.
-When you join you will be loaded into the Slade website with a log-in and password, however, emails come direct from the website so you don’t have to go looking for the latest information.
+When you join you will be loaded into the Slade website & emails come direct from the website with the latest updates on your horse, so you don’t have to go looking for the latest information.

 Similarly when your horse is entered (or nominated) for a race you will receive notification from Slade Bloodstock as well as the weights, fast work report for that week, acceptances and pre race report and any last minute updates via SMS or email on raceday, post race report and stewards reports (if applicable).

 Training expenses are billed to you direct from the trainer and associated suppliers.